-This method computes the scaled Euclidean distance between all pairs of points in $\times 1$ and $\times 2$.
+This method computes the scaled Euclidean distance between all pairs of points in x1 and x2.
 Each component distance is multiplied by the corresponding hyperparameter prior to summing and taking the square root.
-For example, if $\times 1 = [1.]$, $\times 2 = [2.]$, and params = [2., 2.] then calc_r would return $\sqrt{2(1-2)^2} = \sqrt{2}$ as an array with shape (1,1).
+For example, if x1 = [1.], x2 = [2.], and parameter prior to summing and taking the return $\sqrt{2(1-2)^2} = \sqrt{2}$ as an array with shape (1, 1).

 - x1 (array-like) First input array.
 Must be a 1-D or 2-D array, with the length of the last dimension matching the last dimension of x2 and one less than the length of params. x1 may be 1-D if either each point consists of a single parameter (and params has length 2) or the array only contains a single point (in which case, the array will be reshaped to (1, D 1)). - x2 (array-like) Second input array.
 The same restrictions that apply to x1 also apply here. - params (array-like) Hyperparameter array.
-Must be 1-D with length one greater than the last dimension of x1 and x2.

-Returns Array holding all pair-wise distances between points in arrays x1 and x2.
+Must be 1-D with length one greater than the last dimension of x1 and x2. - Returns Array holding all pair-wise distances between points in arrays x1 and x2.
 Will be an array with shape (n1, n2), where n1 is the length of the first axis of x1 and n2 is the length of the first axis of x2.

-kernel deriv (x1, x2, params)
+kernel\deriv (x1, x2, params)